 TABOOS IN SAPA

+Visitors are not allow to sit in the middle space when visiting houses of Mong Den, Dao Do people in Cat Cat village, Ta Phin, Ta Van and need to follow the instructions of the owner.
 In the house of the villagers, the middle space is used for worshipping, visitors are not allowed to sit.
 Visitors must follow the instructions of the owner.
 According to Hmong’s customs, the front position of the desk is used for parents, whether their parents died or not, visitors must not sit on the sacred chair.

 Sapa is located in the northwest of the country, a mountainous district of Lao Cai province.
-Recently, visitors, especially young people (both abroad and domestic) enjoy the type of trekking very much, follow the wagon traces, worm into upland hills, streams, terraced fields to the remote villages of ethnic groups.
+Recently, visitors, especially young people (both abroad and domestic) enjoy the type of trekking very much, follow the wagon traces, worm into upland hills, streams, terraced fields to the remote villages of ethnic people.

 Although you set foot in Cat Cat, Ta Phin, Ta Van of the Mong Den or Dao Do people, you are not allowed to attend if they are in the process of worshipping because you are strangers.
-At that time in front of entrance of village, there is a bunch of green leaves hang on high pillars at a solemn place, so everyone can see it to avoid entering the village.
+At that time in the entrance of village, there is a bunch of green leaves hang on high pillars at a solemn place, so everyone can see it to avoid entering the village.

-Not laugh when going around the village like in gardens and parks, but move slowly, elegantly, respect inherent quite landscape of the village.
-For young children, you are not allowed to rub their heads although you love them very much.
-Villagers think that rubbing children’s head, kissing their head easily make them panic, sick.
+You shouldn't laugh when going around the village like you are in gardens and parks, but you should move slowly, elegantly, respect inherent quite landscape of the village.
+If you meet children in the village, don't rub their heads although you love them very much.
+Villagers think that rubbing and kissing children's head make them panic and get sick easily.

 Hmong’s houses with large pillars buried deep into the ground, touch to the top of the roof; the other pillars are smaller.
 All pillars are chocked on the ground, the highest pillar is called female-pillar where ghosts reside, travelers must not hang their clothes, or lean their back at the “spirit” pillar.
 Guests drink wine, chat, talk to homeowners, not point fingers forward while saying.
 Mong people said that such behavior expressed dissatisfaction to the talker.